 Here are a few of the research projects currently underway in the lab.

-During (and after) the preschool years, children develop remarkable capacities forcognitive control – the ability to shift and focus attention, inhibit certain kinds of responses, and delay gratification for events.
-In collaboration with Joo-Hyun Song , the lab examines these developmental capacities using a technique called reach tracking, in which we trace children’s hand movements through 3D space while they respond to questions.
+During (and after) the preschool years, children develop remarkable capacities for cognitive control – the ability to shift and focus attention, inhibit certain kinds of responses, and delay gratification for events.
+We have been investigating these capacities through a novel method called reach tracking.
+With both children and adults, we attach a small infrared sensor to participants’ fingers and trace the movement of their hand through space while they respond to questions.
 In a series of papers, we have shown that the speed and trajectory with which children make responses provides us with insight into children’s developing cognitive control.
-More recently, we have begun investigations into the way in which these cognitive control capacities relate to other aspects of cognitive development, like numerical cognition.
-Funding by this grant from NSF, we are now investigating how different cognitive control mechanisms relate to children’s developing social cognition, particularly their understanding of others’ mental states, distinctions between fantasy and reality, their ability to learn from others, and their understanding of fairness.
+More recently, we have begun investigations into the way in which these cognitive control capacities relate to other aspects of cognitive development, like their understanding of numeracy and their social cognition.
+For example, 5-year-olds, 8-year-olds, and adults use different cognitive control systems when reasoning about whether a distribution of resources is fair.

 Learning from Others